The Americans who went up a mountain and called it a hill.

 Divinely assisted or not, the king recovered and the foundations for the new structure were laid in 1758.
 Like so many of these projects, however, its completion required decades and by the time it was finished in 1790, the elder Louis was dead, his son Louis XVI had been ousted by the Revolution, and would be beheaded two years later.

 As for the massive edifice, the design began under Jacques-Germain Soufflot and was completed by Jean-Baptiste Rondelet after Soufflot died in 1780.
 It’s an early example of Neoclassicism, with its portico supporting 24 Corinthian columns modeled after the second century Pantheon in Rome.
-The overall design is that of a Greek cross and at 110 meters long, long, 84 meters wide and 83 meters high it’s indisputably large – particularly for Paris.
+The overall design is that of a Greek cross and at 110 meters long, 84 meters wide and 83 meters high it’s indisputably large – particularly for Paris.
 (For comparison, Sacré-Coeur is 85 meters long and 35 meters wide and Notre-Dame is 128 meters long but only 48 meters wide.)
-The dome, inspired by St. Paul’s Cathedral in London, features three superimposed shells.
+The dome, inspired by Saint Paul’s Cathedral in London, features three superimposed shells.

 The Revolutionary government, intent on not permitting it to serve its intended theological purpose, changed it into a mausoleum for Frenchmen who had done something great for France.
 This should clarify the reason a building called Panthéon (a temple dedicated to many gods)